IPS-Eye-White

 Two Questions

-What the reason people spoke in tongues in Acts?
+What was the reason people spoke in tongues in Acts

 Mark 16:17

-Even if these verse weren't a later addition to the Bible, the text very clearly states that five signs will follow believers
+commonly believed to be a later addition to the Bible.
+Even IF they weren’t the text very clearly states that five signs will follow believers.

 The Purpose of Tongues in Acts